iainc/iA-Writer-Templates/README.md

 #### Document

 The document page lays out the text from the editor in Preview, printed documents, and PDFs.
-The document page supports one attribute.

 | Attribute | Description |
 |:--|:--|